 - Gather information about an organization, job, and related professional concerns

 - Confirm your understanding of the requirements and daily operations of the job and organization

 - Learn about the professional language and culture of the job and organization

 - Create contacts and build relationships with people in your career field

 - Learn to present yourself more effectively in future job interviews

 - Gain self-confidence

-To further discuss Informational Interviews or to gain assistance in setting up, preparing for, and completing an Informational Interview, schedule an appointment with a Career Counselor by calling Career Services at 970-351-2127.
+To further discuss Informational Interviews or to gain assistance in setting up, preparing for, and completing an Informational Interview, schedule an appointment with a Career Counselor by calling Center for Career Readiness at 970-351-2127.